eh-git-hub/countryAPI/README.md

 ### How to Play:

 - First the player has to press the random country to start the game
-- The game will then reset the focus to the input box indicating where the gues should go
+- The game will then reset the focus to the input box indicating where the guess should go
 - Then, based on the flag, capital, region, and language the player will input their guess
 - After typing out their guess the player will hit the submit button
 - If the player has guessed correctly, a "correct!" message will show up, the image will change, and your score will increase